Falieson/planetx-multiple-todos/docs/CommitJournal.md

 Message: `** 2.B.2) Test that Task Item is checkable/completable`

-Notes: `FIXME: **incomplete** Haven't figured out how to detect the material-ui checkbox is checked`
+FIXME: `**incomplete Haven't figured out how to detect the material-ui checkbox is checked`

 Files:  `/imports/ui/components/taskItem/Item.test.jsx`